compoundingeffects/bigpictureschool/physics.md

 **From observations to patterns**: Early humans noticed regularities - the sun rises and sets, seasons repeat, thrown objects follow curved paths.
 Physics emerged when people began asking "why" and "how" rather than just accepting these patterns.

-**The method: controlled simplification**: Physics progresses by isolating variables.
+**The method - controlled simplification**: Physics progresses by isolating variables.
 Instead of studying a falling leaf (affected by air resistance, irregular shape, wind), we study a falling ball in a vacuum.
 We deliberately create artificial, simplified situations to reveal the underlying rules.

 **Building complexity from simplicity**: Once we understand simple rules, we combine them to explain complex phenomena.
 For example:
 - Understanding how individual particles move leads to understanding pressure and temperature